-In undertaking the development of the Joint Health and Well Being Strategy, the aim has been to secure compliance with responsibilities under the Equality Act 2010 and the Public Sector Equality Duty under that Act.
+In undertaking the development of the Joint Health and Well Being Strategy and implementation plan, the aim has been to secure compliance with responsibilities under the Equality Act 2010 and the Public Sector Equality Duty under that Act.

-An Equality Impact Assessment will be carried out on the engagement approach.
-The aim will be to remove or minimise any disadvantage for people wishing to take part in the engagement activity.
-Direct contact will be made with groups representing people with protected characteristics under the Equality Act 2010 to encourage participation and provide engagement in a manner that will meet their needs
+An Equality Impact Assessment was carried out on the engagement approach.
+The aim was to remove or minimise any disadvantage for people wishing to take part in the engagement activity.
+Direct contact was made with specific groups representing people with protected characteristics under the Equality Act 2010 to encourage participation and provide engagement in a manner that will meet their needs